Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Abstract

 \section{Abstract}

-Traditional deep learning (DL) models face two key challenges.
-First, they assume training samples are independent and identically distributed, an assumption often violated in real-world datasets where samples are grouped by shared measurements (e.g., participants or cells).
-This leads to performance degradation, limited generalization, and confounding issues, causing Type 1 and Type 2 errors.
-Second, DL models typically prioritize overall accuracy, often overlooking fairness across underrepresented groups, leading to biased outcomes in critical areas such as loan approvals and healthcare decisions.
-To address these issues, we introduce the Fair Mixed Effects Deep Learning (Fair MEDL) framework.
-Fair MEDL quantifies cluster-invariant fixed effects (FE) and cluster-specific random effects (RE) through 1) a cluster adversary for learning invariant FE, 2) a Bayesian neural network for RE, and 3) a mixing function combining FE and RE for final predictions.
-Additionally, we incorporate adversarial debiasing to promote fairness across three key metrics: Equalized Odds, Demographic Parity, and Counterfactual Fairness.
-Our method also identifies and de-weights confounding probes, improving interpretability.
-Evaluated on three datasets from finance and healthcare, Fair MEDL improves fairness by up to 73\% for age, 47\% for race, 83\% for sex, and 26\% for marital status, while maintaining robust predictive performance.
-Our implementation is publicly available on GitHub.
+Traditional deep learning (DL) models have two ubiquitous limitations.
+First, they assume training samples are independent and identically distributed (i.i.d), an assumption often violated in real-world datasets where samples have additional correlation due to repeat measurements (e.g., on the same participants in a longitudinal study or cells from the same sequencer).
+This leads to performance degradation, limited generalization, and covariate confounding, which induces Type I and Type II errors.
+Second, DL models typically prioritize overall accuracy, favoring accuracy on the majority while sacrificing performance for underrepresented subpopulations, leading to unfair, biased models.
+This is critical to remediate, particularly in models which influence decisions regarding loan approvals and healthcare.
+To address these issues, we propose the Fair Mixed Effects Deep Learning (Fair MEDL) framework.
+This framework quantifies cluster-invariant fixed effects (FE) and cluster-specific random effects (RE) through: 1) a cluster adversary for learning invariant FE, 2) a Bayesian neural network for RE, and 3) a mixing function combining FE and RE for final predictions.
+Fairness is enhanced through architectural and loss function changes introduced by an adversarial debiasing network.
+We formally define and demonstrate improved fairness across three metrics: equalized odds, demographic parity, and counterfactual fairness, for both classification and regression tasks.
+Our method also identifies and de-weights confounded covariates, mitigating Type I and II errors.
+The framework is comprehensively evaluated across three datasets spanning two industries, including finance and healthcare.
+The Fair MEDL framework improves fairness by 86.4\% for \textit{Age}, 64.9\% for \textit{Race}, 57.8\% for \textit{Sex}, and 36.2\% for \textit{Marital status}, while maintaining robust predictive performance.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{